Dutch farmers, construction workers protest pollution policy

-Protester Jacco van den Berg told Dutch national broadcaster NOS that the action was aimed at showing that construction workers are prepared to take action to protect their livelihoods, which they say are threatened by measures to reduce pollution.
+Protester Jacco van den Berg told Dutch national broadcaster NOS that construction workers are prepared to take action to protect their livelihoods, which they say are threatened by measures to reduce pollution.

 “Something has to happen,” he said.
 “We’re coming up to Christmas and there are companies that won’t make it to Christmas.”